trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 2.0.4: Stopped random "t" from appearing in the chat log.
 - v 2.0.3: Added option to reset all settings to the defaults, and fixed modifier conflicts.
 - v 2.0.2: Set default modifiers to Shift for flight mode and Alt for ground mounts.
 - v 2.0.1: Added option to choose modifier to summon a ground mount.